Please find selected library policies below:

 Authority and Responsibility

-The Director of Libraries has the authority and responsibility for the selection of library materials.
+The Director of Library and Community Services has the authority and responsibility for the selection of library materials.
 Under his or her direction, the selection is delegated to the Supervising Librarian for Collection Development who oversees the selection process and manages the materials budget.
 Professional library staff are assigned responsibility for selecting materials in prescribed subject areas, based on their own specialized knowledge and experience.

 Library materials are selected with the purpose of carrying out the goals of the library.
 The librarians use a variety of resources to make their selections.
 These include trade journals such as Library Journal, School Library Journal, Booklist, and Publisher’s Weekly, publisher’s catalogs, newspapers and magazines, television, radio and online review sources.
 All staff and members of the public are encouraged to recommend materials for the collection.